-To open a VPN tunnel:
+To open a VPN tunnel on a Windows-based computer:

 1. Launch the OpenVPN application with administrator privileges.
 The OpenVPN icon displays in the Windows taskbar.

 Tip: You can create a shortcut to the VPN program, then use the shortcut to access the settings and select the run as administrator check box.
 Then every time you use this shortcut, OpenVPN automatically runs with administrator privileges.